-Desiganción captaincy, captains and bearers
+Organization: captains, captains and flag bearers

 History of the party in Dénia

 The initiative had the support of the then mayor, Luis García Cuello, and began the work of preparing the program and composing some lines.
-This is how the filaes were born almorávides, Amiries, Deniers and the germ of what would be the filà walies.
+This is how the filaes were born almorávides, Amiries, deniers and the germ of what would be the filà walies.

 In 1990, after several years of presidency Manolo Ferrer, takes over as president of the Association of Moros y Cristianos (AMMICC) Julian Pérez Ayuso.
 Three years later, he works hand in hand with the Brotherhood of Sant Roc unso to draft statutes of unification of the party.

-Already in 1995, the drafting of a new constitution leaves open to the incorporation of women to the party door, which became effective in the year 1997.
-These are the years of presidency of José Antonio Sánchez Gómez, who introduced the figure of the town crier, amended the act of handing over the keys and moved to the Plaza del Consell and introduced the figure of the standard bearers of the party.
+Already in 1995, the drafting of new statutes left the door open to the participation of women, which became effective in 1997.
+These are the years of presidency of José Antonio Sánchez Gómez, who introduced the figure of the town crier, modified the act of the delivery of keys and moved it to the Plaza del Consell, and also incorporated the figure of the flag bearers.

-2004 stands out for the presidency of a woman for the first time.
-MªJesús Monfort saw how Marins Corsaris, Amazigh and Tuaregs, that would end up merging with Berebers.
-Monfort's replacement in the presidency is taken by another woman, Amparo Mata, who introduces changes in the order of the gala parade so that the captainships are the ones who close the parades on each side.
+2004 stands out for the presidency of a woman for the first time: María Jesús Monfort saw how during her mandate the filaes Amazigh y Tuaregs, which would end up merging with berebers.
+Monfort's replacement in the presidency is taken by another woman, Amparo Mata, who introduces changes in the order of the gala parade so that the captaincies are the ones who close the parades of each side.